Comparing Non-Medicine Strategies for Improving Low Back Pain

 Arms

-- No Intervention: VA Usual CareParticipants randomized to usual care alone will receive standard pain treatment modalities employed within the VA Health Care System as directed by their treating providers.
-VA Usual care is guided by the Stepped Care Model for Pain Management (SCM-PM) which was implemented system-wide in 2009 through VHA Directive 2009-053.
-The SCM-PM is a tiered approach that begins with the least intensive and most accessible treatments, progressing to more specialized and intensive interventions as needed.
+- No Intervention: VA Usual Stepped CareParticipants randomized to VA usual stepped care alone will receive standard pain treatment available within the Veterans Health Administration (VHA) as directed by their treating provider and guided by the Stepped Care Model for Pain Management (SCM-PM).
+The SCM-PM, a tiered framework implemented system-wide through VHA Directive 2009-053, begins with the least intensive and most accessible treatments, progressing to more specialized and intensive interventions as needed.
 Key components include initial assessment and management in primary care, with referrals to specialists in pain medicine, physical medicine, rehabilitation, and behavioral health when primary care interventions are insufficient.
-VA usual care participants will receive study materials to orient them to their treatment arm and provide assessment at multiple time points but will not receive any specific information or intervention related to LBP other than what normally would be provided.
+VA usual stepped care participants will receive study materials to orient them to their treatment arm and provide assessment at multiple time points but will not receive any specific information or intervention related to LBP other than what normally would be provided.

 Primary Outcome Measure